How to Photograph the ISS

 Spot the Station

-NASA’s own Spot The Station is an alternative which provides a simpler interface and a live tracking feature, which lets you see where the station is currently floating above the earth.
-It also has a handy alert service, that will send you either emails or texts when the station it visible from your location.
+NASA’s own Spot The Station is an alternative that provides a simpler interface and a live tracking feature.
+This feature lets you see where the station is currently floating above the earth.
+It also has a handy alert service that will send you emails or texts when the station is visible from your location.

 What equipment do you need to photograph the ISS?

-• A lens at a suitable focal length, to capture a good trail you’ll need a wide angle lens.
+• A lens at a suitable focal length, a wide to mid-range focus length is recommended.

 • A tripod.
 The sturdier the better.

 • A dew heater.
-These are inexpensive USB-powered devices that prevent moisture - ice, dew or fog - from forming on the front of your lens during your shoot.
+These inexpensive USB-powered devices prevent moisture (from ice, dew or fog) from forming on the front of your lens during your shoot.
 You are generally more likely to encounter this on longer shoots, such as capturing star trails, but you’d be surprised how quickly dew can form.
-If you're looking for more guidance on this, we have a full article on lens heaters for astrophotography.

 Planning the shot